openlitedotdev/template/docs/code-nomenclature.md

 ## Functions Events

-Event functions always have to start with the word `on`
+Event functions always have to start with the word `on`Ñ

 #### Example